 Please start to get in shape NOW!!!
 A good 30 minutes walk, jogging daily, stretching and regular exercise should put you in the right shape (Concentrate on your heart & legs - Aerobics).
-Porters will be carrying the bulk of your equipment, but it is recommended that you bring a good DAY pack and are fit enough to carry snacks, filled water bottle/small scissors and knife, waterproof matches, safety pins, Thermometer, Lighter, Dehydration salt (electral) packets, Neosprine Powder and cream.
-Heat balm for muscles/joints, Vicksinhaler/vapourub, Chapsticks.
-Dry Fruits/snacks, camera, Film, Map, Jumper, Sun Hat, First Aid Kit, Light weight Rain Gear, extra cloth etc.
+Porters will be carrying the bulk of your equipment, but it is recommended that you bring a good DAY pack and are fit enough to carry snacks, filled water bottle/small scissors and knife, waterproof matches, safety pins, Thermometer, Lighter, Dehydration salt (electrol) packets, Neosprine Powder and cream.
+Heat balm for muscles/joints, Vicksinhaler/vapor rub, Chapsticks.
+Dry Fruits/snacks, camera, Film, Map, Jumper, Sun Hat, First Aid Kit, Lightweight Rain Gear, extra cloth, etc.

 This is an environment related condition that can affect anyone who ascends too rapidly to high elevations without acclimatizing properly.
 Suggested to read any blogs/books on trekking, which has a chapter on this, and also consult your doctor.

-All arrangements within Tibet are solely at the discretion of the China Tibet Tourism Bureau (CTTB), a government Organization, and we have no control over the quality of the vehicles facilities.
+All arrangements within Tibet are solely at the discretion of the China Tibet Tourism Bureau (CTTB), a government organization, and we have no control over the quality of the facilities of the vehicle.
 SP Holidays reserves the right to change itineraries without prior notice, depending on the weather and road condition.

 We recommend that you bring the following items to make your journey more comfortable.

 Clothings for both extremes of climate and temperature.
 While driving to Kailash, it will be warm inside the vehicle and light clothing will be required, but as soon as you step out of the vehicle, warm clothing will be required to keep off the cold winds of the Tibetan Plateau.
-Evening will be generally cold and warm clothing will be required We recommend that you bring along the following clothings and accessories with you :
+The evening will be generally cold and warm clothing will be required We recommend that you bring along the following clothing and accessories with you: